jbiason/blog/content/quotes/george-bernard-shaw/index.md

 > "Democracy is a form of government that substitutes election by the
 > incompetent many for appointment by the corrupt few."

+> "Life isn't about finding yourself.
+Life is about creating yourself."